Learn how to set up and customize data exports from your Shopify store to Google Sheets with SyncRange.

 | Products | Product ID, Title, Variant ID, SKU, Barcode, Vendor, Product Type, Tags, Description, Status, Published, Handle, Image URL, Price, Compare at Price, Weight, Inventory Quantity, Options, Collections, Created/Updated Date |

-| Orders | Order ID, Order Number, Date, Customer ID/Name/Email, Fulfillment Status, Financial Status, Currency, Subtotal, Total Price, Shipping, Tax, Total Discounts, Quantity Sold, Discount Codes Applied, Discount Code ID(s), Note, Note Attributes, Source, Date Exported |
+| Orders | Order ID, Order Number, Order Date, Order Date Time, Customer ID/Name/Email, Fulfillment Status, Financial Status, Currency, Subtotal, Total Price, Refunded Amount, Shipping, Tax, Total Discounts, Quantity Sold, Discount Codes Applied, Discount Code IDs, Manual Discount Codes, Automatic Discount Titles, Discount Codes Applied (JSON), Discount Code IDs (JSON), Note, Note Attributes, Source, Date Exported |

-| Line Items | Line Item ID, Order ID, Order Number, Order Date, Line Item Name, Line Item Type (Product, Shipping, Refund), Quantity, Unit Price, Currency, Total Price, Discount Amount, Discount Codes Applied, Discount Code ID(s), Discounted Price, Tax fields, SKU, Variant/Product fields, Fulfillment fields, Date Exported |
+| Line Items | Line Item ID, Order ID, Order Number, Order Date, Order Date Time, Line Item Name, Line Item Type (Product, Shipping, Refund), Quantity, Unit Price, Currency, Total Price, Refunded Amount, Discount Amount, Discount Codes Applied, Discount Code IDs, Manual Discount Codes, Automatic Discount Titles, Discount Codes Applied (JSON), Discount Code IDs (JSON), Discounted Price, Tax fields, SKU, Variant/Product fields, Fulfillment fields, Date Exported |

 | Discounts | Discount ID, Discount Type, Title, Summary, Status, Discount Code, Total Used Count, Code Used Count, Limit Total Times, Limit One Use Per Customer, Starts At, Ends At, Created At, Updated At, Value Type, Value, Value Currency, Minimum Purchase Type, Minimum Value, Eligibility Type, Eligibility Values, Eligibility Customer Segment IDs, Eligibility Customer Segment Names, Eligibility Customer Segment IDs (JSON), Eligibility Customer Segment Names (JSON), Discount URL |